bluepylons/Open-Switch-Curve-Meter/README.md

 	* Aiwanei
 	* ChromePcok
 	* Deadeye
+	* Rebult Keyboards

 # Links to other people with force curve meter designs and data:

-* Ruddy, who's affiliated with [GeekBoards.ru](https://geekboards.ru/), independently developed a force curve meter and open-sourced his design on Github [here](https://github.com/geekboards/switch-force-tester).
+* Ruddy, who's affiliated with [GeekBoards.ru](https://geekboards.ru/), independently developed a similar force curve meter and open-sourced his design on Github [here](https://github.com/geekboards/switch-force-tester).
 His measurements are [here](https://github.com/geekboards/switch-force-tester/tree/main/python-app/results)

 * HaaTa, who founded [Input Club](https://input.club/), and well known for his force curve measurements.
 His design is on Github [here](https://github.com/kiibohd/force) and described on Deskthority [here](https://deskthority.net/viewtopic.php?f=62&start=&t=15133), and results are on Plotly [here](https://chart-studio.plotly.com/~haata#/)

-* Nebulant and ManOfInterests also possess force curve meters, though I am not aware of any centralized location they publish their measurements, though you can find their graphs on Instagram, across various Discord servers, and on Keebtalk.
+* Nebulant and ManOfInterests also possess force curve meters, though I am not aware of any centralized location they publish their measurements.
+You can find their graphs on their Instagrams, across various Discord servers, Twitter, and on Keebtalk.